- City Activities and Info

-Yard waste will continue to be collected in clear or any other color plastic trash bags until further notice.
+Yard waste should be placed in clear 35-gallon bags and placed at the curbside on your normally scheduled collection day.
 We ask residents to place as much of their yard waste as possible in these bags and place curbside on their normal scheduled collection days.

 Bulk trash is oversized waste that is too large to place in your trash container.
 Bulk trash is separated into household items and yard/tree debris.
 Bulk trash collection is only available to residents currently being served by the City of Chesapeake Waste Management Division.
 Collections are made on the same day as regular garbage collections or when schedules permit.
 Rules and limitations are listed below.

 When scheduling your bulk trash collection, you no longer have to differentiate between household and yard/tree bulk trash.
 You will simply request a Bulk Trash Collection and then note what items need collected (e.g. appliance, mattress, bushes, tree limbs, etc.) All restrictions and limitations will remain the same and you must separate your household bulk trash piles from your yard debris bulk trash piles when you place them at the curb.

 As a reminder, the City of Chesapeake DOES NOT collect construction debris as part of bulk waste collection, in accordance with Section 62-59 of the City of Chesapeake Code of Ordinances.
 Construction debris includes building materials, fencing and siding, refuse wood, roofing materials, wooden pallets, landscaping debris, demolition debris, pavement or driveway debris, soil and loam, and other items.
 Removal should be made by the original contractor, a contracted disposal company, or self-transported to a SPSA transfer station or other legal disposal site.
 The City is required to give 48 hours notice upon violation of the ordinance.
 If the violation is not remedied after 48 hours, the City may remove the items and charge the responsible party all costs of removal plus an administrative fee of $100.

 Frequently Asked Questions: